 Still, NFTs May Not Bring You to the Moon

 Undeniably, the future of NFTs doesn’t deviate very far from the future of Cryptocurrencies: its future hinges on the future of blockchain technology.
 Like crypto, celebrities like Snoop Dogg and Logan Paul wasted no time jumping into the bandwagon and started promoting their own NFTs, as means to earn quick cash.

 Does this craze simply make the rich get richer?
 Will the NFT market be overvalued?
 It’s perhaps a worrying trend that NFTs will be just another bubble after the hype dies down.
 Investing in NFTs is just as risky as crypto, or even riskier.
 What happens if people decide that NFTs aren’t worth as much?
 Prices of NFTs having been falling the past weeks at the time of this writing, so things aren’t exactly all sunshine and rainbows for the future of NFTs.

 Just like cryptocurrencies, the NFT markets will face their own series of ups and downs.
 NFTs have guaranteed the continued financial support for artists, with smart contracts keeping both parties bound to a certain set of agreements.

 It’s important to note that the art industry will never diminish.
 Even if the craze dies down, art remains an indispensable emotional escape for every one of us.
 Transaction and appreciation of art will continue until the end of time, and technology only helps us to better preserve it.

 So let’s give this niche market a little bit more time.
-After all, Leonardo Da Vinci has been dead for more than 5 centuries, but people are still bidding through the roof for his paintings.
+After all, Leonardo Da Vinci has been dead for more than half a millennia, but people are still bidding through the roof for his priceless works.